silasmariusz/atmospheric-weather-card/README.md

   These images display a complete dashboard layout.
 Please note that this component provides the **animated weather background and house visualization only**.
 The overlay buttons shown are separate elements; to replicate them, please refer to the included `paper-buttons-row-example.yml`.
 </details>

+## Usage Modes

+This card is designed to be versatile and can be used in two distinct modes depending on your dashboard design.

+### 1. Standalone Mode (New in v1.7)
+Operates as a standard Lovelace card with its own background and uses default home assistant card styles.

+### 2. Immersive Mode
+Renders with a transparent background and acts as a living "atmosphere" layer for your dashboard.
+Looks best with a theme which switches dark/light mode.

 ## Technical Features